-Eating out and grabbing a takeout meal is certainly convenient.
+Eating in a restaurant or grabbing a meal to go is certainly convenient.

 It can be inexpensive, filling, and can get you out of your usual culinary rut, but it’s not always the most healthful option.

-Try these take-out-food tips while staying on your health track.
+Try these tips while staying on your health track.

 The occasional treat doesn't do any harm.

 With a little bit of food menu savvy to avoid danger dishes, you can still indulge in your favorite takeout treats.